Welcome to today's edition of the Rush 24-7 podcast.

 I've had three women in the car with me at once, and none of them called 911.

-Well, that's if you're if you don't remember the folk last week on 995, I forgot I was uh around I forget where it was.
+Well, that's, if you don't remember the folks, last week on 995, I was around, I forget where it was, Fort Lauderdale or something.

 And a woman in another car, did you hear about this, Rachel?

-Because she says what's going on in there is perverted sex.
+Another car, woman in another car, pulls up, sees this, and calls 9-11 because she says what's going on in there is perverted sex.

-You'd kind of look at it, and you know what?
+You'd kind of look at it.

 You'd speed up to get out of the way in case the guy loses control at the point of orgasm.